Legends of Kalda is a fictional fantasy universe created by Dan Zangari and his son Robert Zangari.

 Amid the conflict, known among men as the Dragon Wars, the tethering stones were forged as well as another artifact with the power to strip the wills of those that opposed the ancient Kaldean Alliance; with these mythical devices, the war was won by the metallic dragons, known in their tongue as the Mi'na, the elves and a small faction of humanity.

-The first published literary work of this fictional universe is The Dragons' Legacy, as part of the series entitled, Tales of the Amulet, which follows an unlikely duo as they re-forge the Amulet of Draconic Control.
+The first published literary work of this fictional universe is A Prince's Errand, as part of the series entitled, Tales of the Amulet, which follows an unlikely duo as they re-forge the Amulet of Draconic Control.